Chart Color Schemes

 Population

-Population growth drivers in Preston - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Preston - East are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Preston - East's population was around 23,226 as of Nov 2025.
-This reflected an increase of 2,515 people since the 2021 Census, which reported a population of 20,711 people.
+Preston - East's population was around 23,226 as of November 2025.
+This reflected an increase of 2,515 people (12.1%) since the 2021 Census, which reported a population of 20,711 people.
 The change was inferred from the estimated resident population of 22,596 from the ABS as of June 2024 and an additional 748 validated new addresses since the Census date.
 This level of population equated to a density ratio of 2,996 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Preston - East's growth rate of 12.1% since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 82.4% of overall population gains during recent periods.
+Preston - East's growth of 12.1% since the 2021 census exceeded the national average (8.9%) and marked it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 82.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to grow by 13,695 persons to 2041 based on the latest population numbers, with an increase of 56.2% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth was predicted over the period, with the area expected to grow by 13,695 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 56.2% in total over the 17 years.

 Frequently Asked Questions - Population